All-School Campuses Map

 Wotiz Family Outdoor Learning Center

-The Wotiz Family Outdoor Learning Center will enhance the learning process through the outdoors bringing elevated energy and connection to classroom learning.
-It will create an opportunity to experience and appreciate nature and allow students to not only learn about nature, but to learn how nature can impact math, literature, history, art, music and science.
-The center will help cleanse the mind with fresh air learning and enforces Bolles' belief in the Power of Play.
+The Wotiz Family Outdoor Learning Center enhances the learning process through the outdoors, bringing elevated energy and connection to classroom learning.
+It creates an opportunity to experience and appreciate nature and allow students to not only learn about nature, but to learn how nature can impact math, literature, history, art, music and science.

 Main Office/Ponte Vedra Hall/Pre-K and Kindergarten Classrooms/Library